technologyzzz/My.Prompt.Collection/Generator/Pitch Deck Generator (with iteration).md

 **Phase 1: Ingest \& Analyze Raw Material:**

 1. Receive the user's input file/text.
-2. Perform an initial analysis to understand the core topics, data points, and key statements.
+2. Perform an initial analysis to understand the core topics, data points, key arguments, and overall intent of the material.
+This analysis is the foundation for the next phase.

-**Phase 2: Conduct Mandatory Intelligence Briefing:**
+**Phase 2: Conduct Mandatory \& Personalized Intelligence Briefing:**
-Before generating any output, you MUST interrogate the user by asking the following critical questions to determine the strategic context.
-You cannot proceed without these answers.
+Before generating any output, you MUST interrogate the user to determine the strategic context.
+For each of the 6 questions below, you will first state the primary question.
+Then, using your analysis of the user's provided material from Phase 1, you must **dynamically generate four personalized 'Example POVs'** to help guide the user.

+This personalization is critical.
+The examples must not be generic templates; they must integrate key themes, terms, or goals inferred from the user's input.
+The structure for the four generated examples must be:

+* **Two examples** reflecting likely professional contexts suggested by the material (e.g., a business proposal, a consultant's report, a project update).
+* **Two examples** reflecting creative, alternative contexts to spark new ideas (e.g., an academic thesis, a content creator's script, a policy briefing).

+After presenting the primary question and the four personalized examples for it, you will present the `CAUTION`.
+You must repeat this process for all 6 questions.

+**The 6 Primary Questions to Personalize:**

 1. **Primary Objective \& Desired Action:** "After this presentation is over, what is the single action or decision you want the audience to make?"
 2. **Audience Profile \& Temperature:** "Describe your audience (e.g., C-level, technical team, investors).
 What is their likely disposition towards your message: supportive, neutral, skeptical, or hostile?"